vivekkumar9919/InterviewConnect/README.md

 - **Categorized Questions**: The interview questions are grouped into three main categories - Web Development, Data Structures, and Core Subjects.
 Each category contains topic-wise interview questions, making it easier for users to navigate and find relevant questions.

-- **Extensive Question Collection**: InterviewConnect boasts a collection of over 1300+ interview questions, covering a wide range of technologies and core subjects.
+- **Extensive Question Collection**: InterviewConnect boosts a collection of over 1300+ interview questions, covering a wide range of technologies and core subjects.
 From HTML, CSS, JavaScript, C++, Node.js to data structures like arrays, linked lists, stacks, queues, and essential core subjects like Operating System, Computer Networks, Object-Oriented Programming, and Databases.

 - **Question Sorting**: Sort the question according the diffulities of Question.